 The several possible factors driving these losses:

-Zepto continues to spend aggressively on discounts, cashback, and free delivery campaigns to attract and retain customers in the highly competitive quick-commerce market.
+Heavy spending on discounts, cashback, and free delivery offers to attract and retain customers

-Competition from Blinkit, Swiggy Instamart, and Flipkart Minutes might force Zepto to prioritise market share over short-term profitability.
+Strong competition from Blinkit, Swiggy Instamart, and Flipkart Minutes, pushing the company to focus more on market share

 Can Zepto Become Profitable After the IPO?